BlackShadeOSS/Redirect/README.md

 ## Hackathon Achievement

 Developed in just **20 hours** for the WSEICRAFT Hackathon, **Redirect** secured **1st place** in the competition.
 This rapid development process has resulted in an innovative and engaging gameplay experience.
+With many funny and weird bugs.

 ## Disclaimer